Nexium Hp7 (Esomeprazole, Amoxicillin Trihydrate, Clarithromycin)

 What If You Miss a Dose?

-If you miss any of the medicines at the usual time, take it as soon as you remember, as long as it is more than four hours before the next dose is due.
-If it has been more than 4 hours after you usually take your dose, skip that dose and take the next dose at your usual time.
+If you miss a dose, take it as soon as you remember, provided it is more than four hours before the next scheduled dose.
+If it is less than four hours, skip the missed dose and continue with your regular schedule.

 Available Tablet Strengths